BkRansford-ux/Alx_Capstone_Project/README.md

-# í¼Ÿ Creative Agency â€” ALX Capstone Project
+# ï¿½ï¿½ï¿½ Creative Agency â€” ALX Capstone Project

 Welcome to **Creative Agency**, a modern and fully responsive web application built with **React** and **Tailwind CSS v4**.
 This project showcases a creative agencyâ€™s portfolio, services, and contact section â€” designed and developed as part of the **ALX Frontend Capstone Project**.

 ---

-## íº€ Features
+## ï¿½ï¿½ï¿½ Features

 âœ… **Modern Responsive Design** â€” Built with Tailwind CSS v4
 âœ… **Dynamic Routing** â€” Smooth navigation between pages